logo.jpeg - 8KbVISITORS' GALLERY

 This guitar was purchased by its original owner direct from the factory, and in fact Herr Benker, Hofner's Company President at the time, handled the sale personally.
 It was actually one of the first prototypes made.
 (See the picture page for a short history of the guitar and an explanation of the electrics).
 Alan Cramp is now the owner of the guitar.

-The Nightingale Special was an even classier instrument, with birds eye maple body in antique sunburst and an ebony fingerboard.
-A master volume control was fitted.
+The Nightingale Special, introduced in 1990, was an even classier instrument, with birds eye maple body in antique sunburst and an ebony 24-fret fingerboard in place of the earlier Nightingale's 22 frets.
+A master volume control was fitted as standard.

 • 1987 HOFNER NIGHTINGALE ANNIVERSARY MODEL